motoxrcr/elk-stack/README.md

 The playbook implements the following tasks:
 - The docker.io file is downloaded and installed.
 - Now python3_pip is downloaded and installed.
 Which allows Docker to install additional modules.
-- Virtual Memory need to be increased so the ELK server has sufficient resources to run properly.
+- Virtual Memory needs to be increased so the ELK server has sufficient resources to run properly.
 - A Docker ELK container will be downloaded and launched.
 - Last step is to make sure that Docker and ELK automatically start when the machine is booted up.